 - The majority of the population speaks Bengali or Hindi in West Bengal.
 If you understand a bit of the local language, chances are you'll enjoy your trip more and deepen cultural connections.
 However, most locals speak English fluently.

-- If you are caught drinking in public, you may be fined, and if the police feel you are creating a nuisance, there is likely a three-month stay in jail.
+- If you are caught drinking in public, you may be fined, and if the police feel you are creating a nuisance, you may face varying jail time.
 The legal drinking age varies in different states of India; it's generally 21 years, which is the case for West Bengal.
 On "dry days" such as major national festivals or special religious occasions, most states prohibit the sale of alcohol, though five-star hotels may serve alcohol on those days.

-- Fridays, Saturdays, and Wednesdays are the nights with the most partying in India.
+- Friday, Saturday, and Wednesday are the nights with the most partying in India.
 You can usually find free or discounted drinks for ladies at bars and clubs.

 - Before you go, review the rules of a given establishment for a better chance of getting in the door with the expected attire.
 Some nightclubs have strict dress codes while others are more open to skimpy clothing.
 Traditional locals don't always approve of alternative or sexy clothing or lifestyles, so dressing more on the conservative side can make your stay smoother.